Concerning Taco Bell’s Mexican Pizza nutrition, there is more to it than what meets the eye.

 Get your protein fix with shredded chicken, a leaner option than beef or pork.
 Add it to your order, or try it in a soft taco.

-Quesadilla showdown
+Quesadilla Showdown

 • Cheese Quesadilla: This classic is tempting, but high in calories and fat from the cheese and jalapeno sauce.
 Share it or save half for later.